IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-2a.md

 ## 2.6 Defining a data source
 The `Topology` object also includes functions that enable you to define your data sources.
-In this application, the data source is the temperature sensor.

-In this example, simulate temperature sensor readings by defining a Python generator function that returns an iterator of random numbers.
+In this application, the data source is a simulated temperature sensor.
+The readings are obtained by defining a Python generator function that returns an iterator of random numbers.

-Create a new file called temperature_sensor_functions.py :
+Define the following function:

 ~~~~~~
 import random